vishnumadhu365/oneapi-devsummit-sea-2023/README.md

 This repository hosts the contents of the AI handson workshop, oneAPI Devsummit South East Asia 2023

 ## Pre-requisites
-1. You have registered and can login to the [Intel Developer Cloud](https://www.intel.com/content/www/us/en/developer/tools/devcloud/services.html)
+1. You have registered and can login to the [Intel Developer Cloud](https://www.intel.com/content/www/us/en/developer/tools/devcloud/services.html).
+Yet to register on IDC?
+This [guide](https://github.com/bjodom/idc#account-registration) helps you get started
-2. A basic ssh client
+2. Your laptop has a basic ssh client installed.
+Most Linux distros comes pre-installed with ssh client.
+If you are on Microsoft Windows, open Command Prompt and verify that the commands 'ssh' and 'ssh-keygen' works.

-## Getting started with IDC
+## Getting started with IDC **wip**
 <list the basic steps getting started with screen grabs .. login to IDC, verify there are no running instances, post certificate on profile, launch instance on schedule access, verify access using command ssh user@idcbetabatch.eglb.intel.com>
+Once registered on IDC follow the following steps to access the IDC "Scheduled access" nodes.<br>
+1. Visit cloud.intel.com and login
+2.

-## Getting started on AI workshop
+## Getting started on AI workshop **wip**
 <clone repo, run prepare_env.sh, note jupyter ip:port, open tunnel, access in local browser, rest of the instructions are on the ipynb notebook>
 1. SSH into idc head node. <br>
 Note: For the below command, replace 'user' with your actual username <br>